piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 443. String Compression <- no need to keep track of current_char; just compare to the character before: if yes, add up to character before; also handle writing count with for loop by digit

 1813.
 Sentence Similarity III <- trick is to find the start, they iterate backward until start and check if it meets.
-Don't do independently
+Don't do independently (similar to another q about prefix suffix)

 ## Already known tricks